Step-by-Step Guide to the Structured Clone Algorithm

 Primitives & Containers String, Number, Boolean, null, undefined, Array, Plain Object Symbol, WeakMap, WeakSet, Function

-Binary & Media ArrayBuffer, Blob, File, FileList, ImageBitmap DOM Nodes, Window, Document, Property Descriptors
+Binary & Media ArrayBuffer, Blob, File, FileList, ImageBitmap DOM Nodes, Window, Document, property descriptors

 Step 3: Implementing Safe Serialization for Worker Communication